manuelbieh/react-book/advanced-concepts/render-props-and-functions-as-a-child.md

 It's personal preference to a degree.
 You do not need to give this prop the name of `render` and could theoretically choose any valid name.
 Any passed function will eventually turn the component into a "Render Prop".

-It's possible to have an arbitrary amount of props in such a component.
+It's possible to have an arbitrary number of props in such a component.
 If you were to implement a component which returns a table which includes a table head and a body, both receiving data from the data component, that would be no problem at all.

 ### Render Props and FaaCs in combination with Higher Order Components